prasid-1/Find-Architectural-Drawings-in-image/README.md

 **Project**

-- **Description:**: Find and annotate architectural drawings in a provided image.
+- **Description:** Find and annotate architectural drawings in a provided image.
 The project uses an LLM-driven prompter to detect drawing regions, outputs bounding box coordinates, and generates an OpenCV script to visualize those boxes on the image.

 **Requirements**